If you have a pet tortoise, you have to make sure it gets enough calcium. But which source of calcium is best suited to tortoises and why?

 I tend to provide a dusting of calcium to my tortoise’s food 2 or 3 times per week.

-Cuttlebone can be difficult to consume as it is.
+Cuttlebone can be difficult to consume in it’s natural form.
 So be sure break it down into smaller pieces, as this will make it far easier to consume.

 Calcium can be given to your tortoise in a variety of different ways.
 You just need to find the right combination, amount, and to make sure to constantly offer your tortoise supplements for proper growth and development.